-is cut by 8.7 percent to \$17 million.
-The Committee does not believe that a new \$20 million pilot program is warranted at this time, given the budgetary constraints our country is facing.
-Further, the Committee is concerned that funding for the Human Resources Division has increased by more than 15 percent while the focus of the Division does not include all underrepresented populations.
-Additionally, the FY 12 budget request includes \$40 million in funding for a new teacher-training research and development program, split evenly between K-12 teachers and undergraduate teachers.
-At the same time, the budget request for Noyce Scholarships is \$45 million, a decrease of \$1 0 million or 18.2 percent and the Math and Science Partnership is \$48.2 million, also a decrease of \$1 0 million or 17.2 percent.
-Likewise, the Administration's budget request places a high priority on Graduate Research Fellowships (GRF) by increasing the funding to \$134.6 million, a 31.2 percent increase over FY 10, while essentially flat lining the Integrative Graduate Education and Research Traineeship Program (IGERT) at \$30.17 million and greatly diminishing the Graduate STEM Fellows in K-12 Education (GK-I2) to \$27 million, a 45 percent cut.
-The Committee understands the need to make cuts, but believes that Noyce Scholarships and MSP are proven and worthy programs and are not appropriate areas to be cut in order to fund a new and .unproven program.
-Increasing the funding level by over 31 percent, particularly while essentially ignoring other graduate programs, is not fiscally responsible.
+Resources Division has increased by more than 15 percent while the locus of the Division does not include all underrepresented populations.

+Additionally, the FY12 budget request includes \$40 million in funding for a new teacher-training research and development program, split evenly between K-12 teachers and undergraduate teachers.
+At the same time, the budget request for Noyce Scholarships is \$45 million, a decrease of \$10 million or 18.2 percent and the Math and Science Partnership is \$48.2 million, also a decrease of \$10 million or 17.2 percent.
+Likewise, the Administration's budget request places a high priority on Graduate Research Fellowships (GRF) by increasing the funding to \$134.6 million, a 31.2 percent increase over FY10, while essentially flat lining the Integrative Graduate Education and Research Traineeship Program (IGERT) at \$30.17 million and greatly diminishing the Graduate STEM Fellows in K-12 Education (GK-12) to \$27 million, a 45 percent cut.
+The Committee understands the need to make cuts, but believes that Noyce Scholarships and MSP are proven and worthy programs and are not appropriate areas to be cut in order to fund a new and unproven program.
+Increasing the number of GRFs is a laudable goal in a better economic environment, but increasing the funding level by over 31 percent, particularly while essentially ignoring other graduate programs, is not fiscally responsible.